rust-lang/blog.rust-lang.org/posts/2025-02-13-2024-State-Of-Rust-Survey-results.md

     </div>
 </div>
 <!-- Chart which-features-do-you-want-stabilized end -->

+In the open answers to this question, people were really helpful and tried hard pointing the most notable issues limiting their productivity.
+We have seen mentions of struggles with async programming (an all-time favourite), debuggability of errors (which people generally love, but they are not perfect for everyone) or Rust tooling being slow or resource intensive (rust-analyzer and rustfmt).
+Some users also want a better IDE story and improved interoperability with other languages.

 This year, we have also included a new question about the speed of Rust's evolution.
 While most people seem to be content with the status quo, more than a quarter of people who responded to this question would like Rust to stabilize and/or add features more quickly, and only 7% of respondents would prefer Rust to slow down or completely stop adding new features.